Does healthy drinking water exist?

 What is mineralized water?

-Mineralized, or mineral water, is water that contains natural easily absorbed minerals that our bodies need for basic functions and overall health and performance.
+Mineralized water is water that contains natural easily absorbed minerals that our bodies need for basic functions and overall health and performance.

 Traditionally, they come from minerals springs and were used or consumed at their sources.
 Today, it is far more common for mineral water to be bottled at the source for distributed consumption.